hanqi-qi/homepage/index.md

 > I study **interpretable** and **robust** NLP models across supervised, unsupervised and in-context learning settings:
  * In the LLM era, I focus on constrained planning (search) in the model decoding/fine-tuning phases , to achieve **safe**, **reliable** and **fair** generation.
- * Align the models' behaviors with human knowledge in self-explanatory framework, which in turns improves the models' transparency and reliability.
+ * Align the models' behaviors with human knowledge in **self-explanatory** framework, which in turns improves the models' transparency and reliability.
- * Empirical and principled methods to alleviate spurious correlation and learn robust representations for various test inputs.
+ * Empirical and principled methods to alleviate spurious correlation and learn **robust representations under distribution shifts**.

 > I am on academic job market located in the UK and US.